Pinafore/nlp-hw/README.md

 Prerequisites
 ==================

 I assume that you have pytorch, sklearn, and nltk installed.
-It's easy to do this with [https://anaconda.org/pytorch/pytorch Anaconda].
+It's easy to do this with [Anaconda https://anaconda.org/pytorch/pytorch].